 With the weather being nice over the last day or so, I took advantage to do some fall cleaning/sorting/organizing and made some donation piles for the local thrift store.

 After 7.5 months in this house, I finally have somewhat of a walk-in closet since I converted an extra bedroom, adding some wide and tall removable shelves, a few hooks and an extra dresser.
 I had been using the room as storage since late summer and everything was a mess: it’s so nice to have everything sorted and accessible.
 The room instantly feels bigger and refreshed.

-I also got caught up on some urgent paperwork before I dive back in to new client work (lots of copywriting and translation work, and of course lots of marking for me as a Program Coach with the Academy of Nutrition’s Culinary Nutrition Expert Program, on right now and rocking and rolling!).
+I also got caught up on some urgent paperwork before I dive back into new client work, and of course marking as a Program Coach with the Academy of Nutrition’s Culinary Nutrition Expert Program.

 With a brief pause in the workload, it also seems fitting to finally share this extra-creamy, rich-tasting, slightly frosty chocolate bevvy that I started concocting back in June.

 Based on the recipe title, you may be wondering: creamier than what?

 Well, there’s a popular chain of restaurants here in Canada named after a famous hockey player that has a truly unhealthy beverage on tap.
 I haven’t had the displeasure of trying this sugar-loaded bevvy myself but I’ve heard from friends that it’s sickeningly sweet.
 And no wonder: it contains a whopping and shocking amount of sugar.

 And that’s for the small size!
 The medium size contains 72 g of sugar and the large size contains 95 g.